 All students registered for classes at Bellevue College are entitled to a network and e-mail account.
 Your student network account can be used to access your student e-mail, log in to computers in labs and classrooms, connect to the BC wireless network and log in to MyBC.
-To create your account, go to: https://bellevuecollege.edu/sam (Links to an external site.)
-Links to an external site.)
+To create your account, go to: https://bellevuecollege.edu/sam..

 BC offers a wide variety of computer and learning labs to enhance learning and student success.
 Find current campus locations for all student labs by visiting the Computing Services website.
-(Links to an external site.)
-Links to an external site.)